Bob Knight: Accomplishments

 Knight's all time coaching record is 902–371.
-His 902 wins in NCAA Division I men's college basketball games is fourth all-time to Knight's former player Mike Krzyzewski, Syracuse head coach Jim Boeheim, and North Carolina head Coach Roy Williams.
-Knight achieved his 880th career win on January 1, 2007 and passed retired North Carolina coach Dean Smith for most career victories, a title he held until his win total was surpassed by Krzyzewski on November 15, 2011, by Jim Boeheim on December 30, 2012, and by Roy Williams on March 11, 2021.
-Knight is the youngest coach to reach 200 (age 35), 300 (age 40) and 400 (age 44) wins.
-He was also among the youngest to reach other milestones of 500 (age 48) and 600 (age 52) wins.
+His 902 wins in NCAA Division I men's college basketball games is fourth all-time to Knight's former player and former Duke head coach Mike Krzyzewski, Syracuse head coach Jim Boeheim, and North Carolina head Coach Roy Williams.
+Knight achieved his 880th career win on January 1, 2007, and passed retired North Carolina coach Dean Smith for most career victories, a title he held until his win total was surpassed by Krzyzewski on November 15, 2011.
+It was later surpassed by Boeheim on January 2, 2013, and by Williams on March 11, 2021.
+Knight is the youngest coach to reach 200, 300, and 400 wins, as well as among the youngest to reach other milestones of 500, 600, 700, and 800 wins.

 Texas Tech's participation in the 2007 NCAA tournament gave Knight more NCAA tournament appearances than any other coach.
-He is the only coach to win the NCAA, the NIT, an Olympic Gold medal, and a Pan American Games Gold medal.
-Knight is also one of only three people, along with Dean Smith and Joe B. Hall, who had both played on and coached an NCAA Tournament championship basketball team.
+He is the only coach to win the NCAA, the NIT, an Olympic gold medal, and a Pan American Games Gold medal.
+Knight is also one of only three people, along with Smith and Joe B. Hall, who have both played on and coached an NCAA Tournament championship basketball team.

 Recognition

 Knight received a number of personal honors during and after his coaching career.
 He was named the National Coach of the Year four times (1975, 1976, 1987, 1989) and Big Ten Coach of the Year eight times (1973, 1975, 1976, 1980, 1981, 1989, 1992, 1993).
-In 1975 he was a unanimous selection as National Coach of the Year, an honor he was accorded again in 1976 by the Associated Press, United Press International, and Basketball Weekly.
+In 1975 he was a unanimous selection as National Coach of the Year, an honor he was accorded again in 1976 by the Associated Press.
 In 1987 he was the first person to be honored with the Naismith Coach of the Year Award.
 In 1989 he garnered National Coach of the Year honors by the AP, UPI, and the United States Basketball Writers Association.
 Knight was inducted into the Basketball Hall of Fame in 1991.

 On November 17, 2006, Knight was recognized for his impact on college basketball as a member of the founding class of the National Collegiate Basketball Hall of Fame.
 The following year, he was the recipient of the Naismith Award for Men's Outstanding Contribution to Basketball.
 Knight was also inducted into the Army Sports Hall of Fame (Class of 2008) and the Indiana Hoosiers athletics Hall of Fame (Class of 2009).
 In August 2003, he was honored as the first inductee in The Vince Lombardi Titletown Legends.

+Three banners were hung at Simon Skjodt Assembly Hall as a result of the three national championship wins led by Knight.

 Coaching tree

 A number of Knight's assistant coaches, players, and managers have gone on to be coaches.
-Among them are Hall of Fame Duke coach Mike Krzyzewski, former UCLA coach Steve Alford, Murry Bartow, and former coach Dan Dakich,and NBA coaches Randy Wittman, Mike Woodson, Keith Smart, Isiah Thomas, former Evansville and current Eastern Illinois Coach Marty Simmons, former Saint Louis Coach Jim Crews, Lawrence Frank, and former Texas Tech and Ole Miss coach Chris Beard.
+In the college ranks, this includes Hall of Fame Duke coach Mike Krzyzewski, Steve Alford, Murry Bartow, Dan Dakich, Bob Donewald, Marty Simmons, Jim Crews, Chris Beard, Matt Bowen and Dusty May.
+Among NBA coaches, they include Randy Wittman, Mike Woodson, Keith Smart, Isiah Thomas, and Lawrence Frank.